 - All Healthy Girls programs will be collecting data that measure common outcomes and indicators, using a post-test developed through a partnership between United Way of Greater Milwaukee & Waukesha County and the Center for Urban Population Health (CUPH).

-- Improved Skills
+- Negotiation/Communication Skills

 Demographics: All Healthy Girls programs are required to report demographic information for all of the youth completing programming (including those that did not take the post-test.)

 - Age Groups: 0 thru 3, 4 thru 5, 6 thru 11, 12 thru 17, 18 thru 24, 25 thru 34, 35 thru 44, 45 thru 54, 55 thru 64, 65 thru 74, 75 thru 84, 85 thru 94, 95 and over